oasisprotocol/old-docs/src/operators/stake-management.md

 }
 ```

-We can observe our general balance decreased for 208 tokens and our escrow
+We can observe that:

+* Our general balance decreased for 208 tokens and 2000 base units.
+The latter
+  corresponds to the fee that we specified we will pay for this transaction.
+* Our account's nonce increased to `3`.
-account's active balance increased for 208 tokens.
+* Our escrow account's active balance increased for 208 tokens.

-Take note that the total number of shares in our escrow account's active balance
+* The total number of shares in our escrow account's active balance
   increased from 10000000000000 to 10185014125910.

 When a delegator delegates some amount of tokens to an entity's account,
-the delegator receives the number of shares proportional to the current share
+the delegator receives the number of shares proportional to the current
-"price" (in base units) calculated from the total number of base units delegated
+_share price_ (in base units) calculated from the total number of base units
-to an entity's account so far and the number of shares issued so far:
+delegated to an entity's account so far and the number of shares issued so far:

 ```text
 shares_per_base_unit = entity_issued_shares / entity_delegated_base_units
 ```

-In our case, the current share "price" (i.e. `shares_per_base_unit`) is
+In our case, the current share price (i.e. `shares_per_base_unit`) is
 10000000000000 / 11242384816640 which is 0.8894909899542729.

 For 208 tokens, the amount of newly issued shares is thus 208 \* 10^9 \*